-I am not recruiting research MS students, but I would be eager to work with a UW MESSAGe (Masters in ESS Applied Geosciences) student on a geothermal/geochemistry project.
+I am not recruiting research MS students, but I would be eager to work with a UW MESSAGe (Masters in ESS Applied Geosciences) student on an outburst flood modeling project.
 I would also be enthusiastic to be on your thesis committee if you come to UW to work with one of my colleagues, or collaborate with you and your advisor at a different institution.

 If you are a POSTDOC and have funding or would like to write a proposal or fellowship application with me, I would be happy to talk with you about potential collaboration.
 I am particularly interested in developing projects involving detrital thermochronology to study tectonics and erosion, or stable isotopes and carbonate clumped-isotope thermometry to investigate the topographic and climatic evolution of uplifted regions, terrestrial paleo-environments and proxies, or fault-fluid interactions.

 Increasing diversity and inclusivity in scientific professions is important to me.
 I strive to foster a challenging and supportive learning environment for all students, and seek to increase the participation and success of women and under-represented groups in the physical sciences.
 Visit RESOURCES for links to information on scholarships and resources for women, minorities, first-generation college students, and others.
 Please contact me if you have more resources to add.
 Our team is involved in a variety of educational outreach activities to increase diversity, equity and inclusion in science.
 Visit OUTREACH to learn more or get involved!